CoNarrative/framework-x/packages/framework-x-redux/README.md

 preserved.

-### Dispatching Redux actions from Framework-X
+### Dispatching Redux actions from Framework-X event handlers
-Redux receives actions dispatched from Framework-X event handlers or components.
-When the dispatch is initiated by a Framework-X event handler, we don't support handling the same event over again in Framework-X. The implementation forces a choice between one or the other in this case suggested as a best practice at this time.
+Events dispatched from event handlers are handled by either Framework-X or Redux, but not both.
+This means you can use Framework-X the same as you might use other middleware like `redux-saga` to dispatch an action/event to Redux in response to another one, like a route change or API success.
+If the event you dispatch has a handler registered with Framework-X, it will be handled there only.